ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

   REQ-LEVEL: RFC2119
   BASE64: RFC4648

+  X.500:
+    author: ITU-T
+    date: 2005
+    title: The Directory: Overview of concepts, models and services.

 --- abstract

 This memo describes the Secure Asset Transfer (SAT) Protocol for digital assets.
 SAT is a protocol operating between two gateways that conducts the transfer of a digital asset from one gateway to another, each representing their corresponding digital asset networks.
 The protocol establishes a secure channel between the endpoints and implements a 2-phase commit (2PC) to ensure the properties of transfer atomicity, consistency, isolation and durability.